smikhalevski/roqueform/README.md

 field.errors; // ⮕ MyError[]
 ```

-By default, if an error is an object that has a `message` field, it is added only if a `message` value is distinct.
+By default, if an error is an object that has a `message` field, it is added only if the `message` value is distinct.
 Otherwise, if an error isn't an object or doesn't have a `message` field, then it is added only if it has a unique
 identity.
 To override this behavior, provide an error concatenator callback: